berndoJ/revenge-of-lllattice-writeup/README.md

 the UART communication.
 All the signals with the long names are internal FF (flip-flop) signals - we see that most activity is happening between the transmissions.
-This makes sense, as the FPGA can only start to encrypt after having recieved the last byte of the block.
+This makes sense, as the FPGA can only start to encrypt after having received the last byte of the block.

 In addition, we can also see some signals that are related to the UART logic: